HikwaMehluli/afros-blog/README.md

-# News Paper Theme
+# Afros Blog

 This is a classic "News Paper" styled theme.
-The theme was created to reimagine a simple eye friendly look and feel solely focused on the information being shared.
+The theme was created to reimagine a simple eye friendly look and feel solely focused on the information sharing, the purity of being human - our essence of being in Open Source.

 ## Features
 1. Mobile Responsive, on all major devices and modern web browsers